Zilliqa/scilla-rtl/README.md

   - Exceptions: Functions that serve as Scilla builtins, accessible from the JIT'ed code use snake casing, beginning with an `_`.

-To conform to code formatting style, a CMake target `clang-format` is provided, which when run as `make clang-format` in the build directory will auto format all source files.
-This target requires `clang-format-9`.
-To manually run `clang-format`, (if you don't have `clang-format-9`) the following command line can be run in the project root:
+To conform to coding styles, the CMake target `clang-format` is provided, which when run as `make clang-format` in the build directory will auto format all source files.
+It can also be manually run from the command line as:
   - ```clang-format -style=LLVM -i `find . -name "*.cpp" -o -name "*.h" | xargs```

+There is a plan to use clang-tidy in the future.
+  - ```clang-tidy `find . -name "*.cpp" -o -name "*.h" | xargs` -p build/```